 Later he was able to showcase his work at Cedar Lake Contemporary Ballet, in the DanceLab at Ballett Basel and one of the main choreographers with the Ballett Basel School, and The Suburbia project, with the Goteborg Operan DansKompani.
 Roderick was selected to be an Emerging Choreographer for Springboard Dans Montreal in the summer of 2013.
 Roderick was also nominated to be a choreographer and performer at the Emerging Choreographer Series for the Youth American Grand Prix of 2012, where he continues to use prior knowledge and experiences to not only improve his choreographic work but also his talent and development as a contemporary performer.

-Roderick choreographed Tainted for LACDC, which premiered in 2020.
+Roderick choreographed Tainted for LACDC, which premiered at the Odyssey Theatre Ensemble in January 2020.